sorphwer/survey/readme.md

 ## Installation

-To run with the source code, you need to install [Android Studio](https://developer.android.com/studio).
+To run with the source code, you need to install [Android Studio] and import the root folder. (https://developer.android.com/studio).

 The min SDK version is `20` and SDK version `29` is recommended.